plucafs/kutoppo/README.md

 chmod +x kutoppo
 ```
 ### Usage
-1. Drag and drop one or multiple programs on the program window
+1. Drag and drop on the window or click to pick one or multiple applications
 2. Search the program in the Application launcher and start it

 ### Build